vamshinenu/spowatch/README.md

 # Spowatch 🎶
  A python script which detects ads in spotify v1.2

-> We do not encourage to use this | This is just for educational purposes only
+> We do not encourage to use this project | This is made only for educational purposes
 >
-> Try upgrade to spotify premium if you can
+> Try to upgrade spotify to premium if you can